 IP addresses can be configured using the WUI option: Local Configuration > Network Interface Configuration.
-If a single interface is required, eth0 is typically used.
-If 2 interfaces are required, eth0 is typically used as the internal interface and eth1 is used as the external interface.
+Normally eth0 is used as the internal interface and eth1 is used as the external interface.
 However, unlike other appliances on the market you can use any interface for any purpose.
 In a standard one-arm configuration you would just need to configure eth0, the subnet mask and the default gateway.
 Both IPv4 and IPv6 addresses can be configured.
-CIDR notation is used as shown below:

-this is equivalent to:

-Please refer to page 261 in the the appendix for more details.
+CIDR notation is used as shown below (e.g.192.168.2.100/24 which is equivalent to 192.168.2.100/255.255.255.0), please see the appendix for more details.